HOME | CONTENTS | DISCUSSIONS DISCUSSION ARCHIVES | BLOG | QUICK-KITs| STATES

 In federal contracting, certain sections of The Government Accountability Office's Principles of Federal Appropriations Law (The Red Book) are used.
 WIFCON.com has converted the often-used Bona Fide Needs Rule to .html, the language of the internet.
 The document contains many links to GAO cases provided by GAO.

 The Bona Fide Needs Rule published here is taken from the Principles of Federal Appropriations Law, Third Edition, Volume 1.
-The updates from 2005 to 2010 are included in this document.
+The latest update is included in this document.
 The document was converted in the following manner.
 First the document was taken from .pdf format and converted to .html.
 Second, the .html version was set up with the same paragraph structure as provided in The Red Book.
 Third, hyperlinks were added.
 Fourth, the updates were added to the appropriate sections of the Bona Fide Needs Rule.
+The page numbers in the left column are to the Red Book.
+The "as of date" show when the update was made.

 The Red Book — Principles of Federal Appropriations Law

 The Red Book was first published in the early 1980s.
-The document, along with its other five volumes, was published with red covers and quickly became known as The Red Book.
+The documents were published with red covers and quickly became known as The Red Book.
 In publishing the document, GAO notes that its objective "is to present a basic reference work covering those areas of law in which the Comptroller General renders decisions."
 GAO's approach is to "lay a foundation with text discussion, using relevant authorities to illustrate the principles discussed, their application, and exceptions."

 Volume 1